TheLegacRudan/KingICT/README.md

 To start FE you position yourself in terminal in flight-search-app-fe and firstly run ```npm i``` and after that ```npm run dev```
 That command will run FE on port 3000

-You can then access the app on http://localhost:3000/flights
+You can then access the app on http://localhost:3000/flights where you can start using the app